volumio/docs/docs/00_User_Manual/06_SSH.md

 <img src="./img/log_ssh.png">

-From here you can get a full access to your device.
+From here you can get full access to your device.
-Some command requires Root privilèges.
+Some commands require Root privileges.
 To do that use `sudo` with password `volumio`

 example `sudo nano /etc/samba/smb.conf`